IEEEBerkeley/hope-www/labs/firmware.rst

 Because of mechanical imperfections in the push button, one physical button press may trigger multiple interrupts.
 To fix this, you'll need to *debounce* your button-handling code.

+Once the button interrupt is triggered, find a way to disable button interrupts for a "hold off" time (a few hundred milliseconds) before re-enabling the interrupt again.

 Timer Blinky LED